sanchitdilipjain/enable-aws-sso/docs/index.md

 - Step 4.
 Allocate groups to your accounts

-    1. Select AWS Accounts section in the AWS SSO console
+    1. Select the AWS Accounts section in the AWS SSO console

        <img src="images/image14.png" class="inline"/>